American Idol: Music

 As one of the most successful shows on U.S. television history, American Idol has had a strong impact not just on television, but also in the wider world of entertainment.
 It helped create a number of highly successful recording artists, such as Kelly Clarkson, Daughtry and Carrie Underwood, as well as others of varying notability.
-The alumni of the show have received between them 54 Grammy nominations and 13 Grammy awards by 2016, with Carrie Underwood winning seven.
+The alumni of the show's original run scored 13 Grammy Award wins out of 54 Grammy nominations up to its end in 2016, with Underwood and Clarkson receiving 10 wins combined.

 Various American Idol alumni had success on various record charts around the world; in the U.S. they had achieved 345 number ones on the Billboard charts in its first 10 years, and 458 by its last year of broadcast in 2016, with 100 achieved by Kelly Clarkson alone.
 According to Fred Bronson, author of books on the Billboard charts, no other entity has ever created as many hit-making artists and bestselling albums and singles.
 In 2007, American Idol alums accounted for 2.1% of all music sales.
 Its alumni have a massive impact on radio; in 2007, American Idol had become "a dominant force in radio" according to Rich Meyer, president of the radio station monitoring research company Mediabase.
 By 2010, four winners each had more than a million radio spins, with Kelly Clarkson leading the field with over four million spins.

-At the end of the show's run on Fox in 2016, Idol's contestants have sold more than 60 million albums in the US, resulting in more than 80 Platinum records and 95 Gold records.
+At the end of the show's original run on Fox in 2016, Idols contestants have sold more than 60 million albums in the U.S. and more than 100 million records globally, more than 175 of which are certified platinum or gold.
 Its participants have generated more than 450 Billboard No. 1 hits and sold more than 260 million digital downloads.

 Film and theater

 The impact of American Idol was also strongly felt in musical theater, where many of Idol alumni have forged successful careers.
 The striking effect of former American Idol contestants on Broadway has been noted and commented on.
 The casting of a popular Idol contestant can lead to significantly increased ticket sales.
 Other alumni have gone on to work in television and films, the most notable being Jennifer Hudson who, on the recommendation of the Idol vocal coach Debra Byrd, won a role in Dreamgirls and eventually went on to win an Academy Award for her performance.
-She later became the show's first and only alumnus ever to win the EGOT (Emmy, Grammy, Oscar, Tony).
+She later became the show's first and only alumnus ever to win the EGOT (Emmy, Grammy, Oscar, and Tony).
+In all, as of 2025, American Idol finalists have amounted to five Grammy Award winners (Clarkson, Barrino, Hudson, Underwood and Mandisa), two Emmy Award winners (Clarkson and Hudson), and an Academy Award, BAFTA Award, Tony Award, Golden Globe, Screen Actors Guild Award and Critics' Choice Award winner (Hudson).

 In 2007, a musical based on the show, Idol: The Musical, played off-Broadway.
 The musical closed after its official opening night.